Step-by-Step Guide

 Welcome to your sourdough journey!
 Here's how to get your fresh starter ready:

-3. Transfer to a larger jar (at least 16 oz)
+3. Pour into a bigger jar (at least 16 oz)

 When You Can First Bake